andrianaimisa/mgritts.github.io/_posts/2016-07-02-re-making-maps-in-r.md

   </p>
 </div>

 Here is the code To create my figure.
-Refer to Jeremy's post for his code.
+For more information about the data, and more in depth instruction on using ggplot and the functions to convert the distribution locations to polygons refer to [Jeremy's post][1].

 {% highlight r %}
 library(ggplot2)